Revitalising Tennis in Redbridge Parks

 Continue reading “Is a grass court worth it?”

-Tennis surfaces: what’s the best playing style?
+What’s the best surface or your playing style?

 Grass